pazguille/async-img/README.md

 Asynchronous Image Loader.

 Yes, I know there are a lot of libraries, modules or plugins to load images asynchronously.
 But, the most have been built with jQuery as dependency.
-I really love jQuery, but I think there are lot of things we can do it without it as dependency.
+I really love jQuery, but I think there are lot of things we can do it without jQuery as dependency.

 This is the reason that I built this using [Vanilla JS](http://vanilla-js.com) :)